rlynch2/broadcast-channel/README.md

-A simple channel that broadcast all messages send into it to every receiver.
+A simple channel that broadcast all messages sent into it to every receiver.

 This project is experimental and should not be used by anyone.